3 Ways Coupa’s Development Team Designs Effective Search Functionality

 Understand the language

 Modern search technology understands the formal and informal nuances of languages across the world.
 For example, a person might type a plural or a singular word, even when they likely expect to find both in search results.
 Similarly, a person might accent a word or not, regardless of whether the formal language says it should be accented.
 Still, they probably want both versions to appear in search results.
-At Coupa, our
+At Coupa, our shopping search

 supports over 30 different language models.